krishnendude2005/vibe-cart-demo/README.md

 ### 3. Environment Variables

-Create a `.env` file in the root directory (or use the existing one):
+Create a `.env` file in the root directory:

 ```env
 VITE_SUPABASE_URL=your_supabase_url